-If your company has overseas contractors, vendors, and suppliers; you are subject to increased reporting and “know your customer” requirements to avoid being required to withhold tax from payments to these foreign vendors and suppliers despite compliance with the U.S. tax regulations.
+If your company has overseas contractors, vendors, and suppliers, you are subject to increased reporting and “know your payee” requirements to avoid being required to withhold tax from payments to these foreign vendors and suppliers despite compliance with the U.S. tax regulations.

 Other key provisions:

 - FATCA makes it clear that “dividend equivalents” paid by U.S. corporations to foreign individuals and entities are to be treated as U.S.-source dividends for tax purposes.

 - You must file with the IRS and furnish to any relevant payment recipient a report of payments subject to FATCA by March 15 of the calendar year following the year in which the amount subject to reporting was paid.
 (Forms 1042, 1042-S).